-Professor Hans Kollberg (figure 3) from Uppsala has been attending CF meetings for many years.
+Professor Hans Kollberg (fig. 3) from Uppsala has been attending CF meetings for many years.
 I first remember him giving a paper on the state of CF in Sweden at the 1980 Toronto CF conference.
 He has published 79 papers since 1964 many on a wide variety of CF topics.
 He has been developing this particular treatment for some years and it now seemed to be showing definite promise.
 Certainly one of the “long distance” CF doctors!!
 Further report of this IgY treatment (Nilsson et al, 2007 below) where 10 year progress is reported; a multicentre trial was planned and started with European funding in 2011.
-Ther has been no specific publication relating to this trial up to 2018 but quite a number of publications on egg yolk antibodies (IgY) and their application in human and veterinary health (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7106195/)
+There has been no specific publication relating to this trial up to 2018 but quite a number of publications on egg yolk antibodies (IgY) and their application in human and veterinary health (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7106195/)

 Lenaerts C, Lapierre C, Patriquin H, Bureau N, Lepage G, Harel F, Marcotte J, Roy CC.
 Surveillance for cystic fibrosis-associated hepatobiliary disease: early ultrasound changes and predisposing factors.
 J Pediatr 2003; 143:343-350.
 [PubMed]